Campaign of the Month: October 2017

 • The Retainer’s player gets to roll dice normally.
 The vampire’s player and the Retainer’s player both have access to the Retainer’s stats.

 • Retainers don’t have Willpower, as they’re sidekicks.
 Their PC domitor can spend Willpower on their behalf.
-If the Retainer would earn Willpower from a Flaw or Condition, it goes to their PC domitor.
+If the Retainer would ever earn Willpower, it goes to their PC domitor.